 Solution 3: Remove or Update 3rd Party Anti-Virus Software

 Some third-party antivirus software has been known to cause black screens.
 Removing the software won't leave your PC unprotected because Windows Defender Antivirus will kick in if no other antivirus software is running.

-To avoid data loss at, you'd better back up your data for data loss happens at any time and anywhere.
+To avoid data loss, you'd better back up your data for data loss happens at any time and anywhere.
 The above solutions may cause data loss, you'd better back up your data with EaseUS backup software.

 Launch EaseUS Todo Backup and then choose the backup option you want

 Step 1: Launch EaseUS Todo Backup software and then choose "File Backup", "Disk/partition Backup" or "System Backup" for different backup purpose.